-Implementing surface and decentralized methods for handling storm water is required and will significantly reduce site development costs, regional expenditures for storm water and planning, construction and maintenance outlays while protecting the environment.
+Implementing surface and decentralized methods for handling storm water is required and will significantly reduce site development costs, regional expenditures for storm water and planning, construction and maintenance outlays, while protecting the environment.
 The landscape plan must work with the drainage plan to protect pedestrian walkways from runoff of rain and snow melt.
-Manage stormwater by reducing and disconnecting impervious outdoor surfaces and by directing runoff to nearby landscape infiltration systems and bioretention areas.
+Manage stormwater by reducing and disconnecting impervious outdoor surfaces and by directing runoff to nearby landscape infiltration systems and bioretention areas, the city right of way, and/or to common areas designed for stormwater runoff.
+Applicant's drainage and landscape plans are to depict the proposed conveyances in their entirety (via drainage swales and/or sidewalk chases - see Appendix 6.7) running all the way to either the ROW or a common area, and include Appendix 6.7 in the plan set.
 Landscapes receiving redirected water should be at least five feet from the building foundation.
 Treat storm water at its source with small, cost-effective cells that use a combination of engineering soils and vegetation to evaporate, transpire, and percolate the storm water.